S

 It appears that very quickly after Twix was uncovered, the organization's two similarly invested originators—Seamus and Earl—fell into a pit of hostile difference.
 Understanding that they could never again proceed as collaborators, they chose to part the organization in two.

-What rose up out of the division were two opponent organizations the same in about each manner, Left Twix and Right Twix.
+What rose out of the division were two opponent organizations the same in about each manner, Left Twix and Right Twix.

 While clear to the outside world, the staggering similitudes between the two chocolaty companies went unnoticed by the nearsighted officials of each particular "side."

 As per the advertisement's storyteller, "Every industrial facility adopted an immensely unique strategy.
-Left Twix streamed caramel on treat, while Right Twix fell caramel on treat.
+Left Twix streamed caramel on a treat, while Right Twix fell caramel on a treat.
 Left Twix washed in chocolate, while Right Twix shrouded in chocolate."

 1